progdupeupl/pdp_website/README.md

 ### Virtual python environment (virtualenv)

-To avoid problem with incompatible Python versions or conflicting package requirements between distinct projects, Python users use the `virtualenv` tool.
+The `virtualenv` tool is designed to avoid problem with incompatible Python versions or conflicting package requirements between distinct projects.
 It allows to set up per-project local environments, setting a preferred version of Python, and installing dependencies locally.
 To install `virtualenv`, simply run

     :::console
-    pip install virtualenv
+    pip install --user virtualenv

 If you are in the `progdupeupl` directory, you can then create a local environment in a new subdirectory `venv`, asking it to use the `python2`